 Add a Point Cloud File

 - Go to File and click New to create a New Project.

-- Drag & drop the point cloud file(s).
-Virtual Surveyor analyzes the point cloud.
+- Drag and drop the point cloud file(s); Virtual Surveyor will analyze the point cloud.

 - When the analysis is complete, click Input Required to set the point cloud conversion options.

 - You can generate multiple types of point cloud conversions simultaneously by selecting from the available options.

 - Decide whether you want your point cloud conversion to include an Elevation Terrain, an Image Terrain, or both.

 - Image Terrain - only available when your point cloud contains RGB color information.

 - Add Elevation terrain from low points - creates a terrain with priority to bare-earth points.